barban-dev/homeassistant-midea-dehumidifier/README.md

 4. Activate midea_dehumidifier custom integration on your HA's configuration yaml file (see instructions below)

 ### Manual
+1. Update HomeAssistant to version 0.96.0 or newer
-1. Clone this repo
+2. Clone this repo
-2. Copy the `custom_components/midea_dehumidifier` folder into your HA's `custom_components` folder
+3. Copy the `custom_components/midea_dehumidifier` folder into your HA's `custom_components` folder
-3. Activate midea_dehumidifier custom integration on your HA's configuration yaml file (see instructions below)
+4. Activate midea_dehumidifier custom integration on your HA's configuration yaml file (see instructions below)

 ## Activate midea_dehumidifier custom integrations on your HA's configuration yaml file**